 - 1 lb Chorizo sausage Mexican style bulk sausage

-- 1 Bell pepper red bell pepper, diced
+- 1 large Bell pepper red bell pepper, diced

 - 1 Poblano chile seeded and diced